Last modified on November 2nd, 2023

 By Rae Parker

-We’re not saying that the rental housing industry is the key to solving the world’s environmental issues, but it’s important to know how we impact our environment and discover small things we can do to make this a better place for all.
+We’re not saying that the rental housing industry can solve the all world’s environmental issues, but it’s important to know how we positively influence our environment and discover small things we can do to make this a better place for all.
 Investing in sustainable building and community features can better the environment, benefit your residents and team members, and appeal to a wide range of prospect demographics.
 In fact, 89% of people surveyed by Ecobnb prefer an environmentally friendly apartment, with more than 25% saying they would pay more in rent to save on energy costs.

 With this in mind, here are some tips you can incorporate to make your communities more sustainable and contribute to improving the environment: